vFondevilla/semver-test/README.md

 # semver-test

-This is an small change
+This is an small change.

+This change is for a new feature release